Phoenix2k/wp-theme-localization/README.md

 * [grunt-po2mo](https://www.npmjs.com/package/grunt-po2mo) – Compiles .po files into binary .mo files with msgfmt
 * [grunt-contrib-watch](https://www.npmjs.com/package/grunt-contrib-watch) – Watches your theme files and runs one of the tasks above

-These Grunt tasks serve as an example on how to scan your WordPress theme files for Gettext strings and update your language files accordingly.
-Ideally, you will integrate these tasks in your own build process and add the necessary configuration information to your `Gruntifle.js`.
+These Grunt tasks serve as an example on how to scan your WordPress theme files for Gettext strings and update your language files on-the-fly.

+Ideally, you will integrate these tasks in your own build process and add the configuration information to your `Gruntifle.js`.

-To install all the required plugins, go to the project folder and type:
+To install all the required node modules, go to the project folder and type:

 ```sh
 $ npm install